S. Sreesanth: Test career

-2007 cricket world cup
+2007 ICC World Twenty20

 In September 2007, Sreesanth joined the Indian team in South Africa for the inaugural ICC T-20 world cup following his omission for the one-day series in England.
 Although his performance in the tournament lacked consistency, Sreesanth managed breakthroughs at critical junctures that were vital to his team's success.
 During the semifinal match against Australia which India won, Sreesanth got the vital wickets of the Australian openers Adam Gilchrist and Matthew Hayden.
 The latter proved to be decisive in turning the match round in India's favour.
 His spell of 2-12 was named as the third-best T20I bowling performance of the year by ESPN-Cricinfo voters.
-In the final against rival Pakistan, he was little bit expensive.
-In thrilling match, in the final over he took catch, while standing on fine leg.
+In the final against rivals Pakistan, he performed slightly expensively.
+However, with Pakistan on the verge of winning, he took the tournament-winning catch of Misbah-Ul-Haq while standing on fine leg.

 English county cricket

 In August 2009, Sreesanth signed a deal to play for Warwickshire for the remainder of the English season.
+He played five matches and took 13 wickets including a five-for against Yorkshire.